 2. Word Recognition

-The Reading Rope is an infographic that displays the skills children need to learn in order to read.
-In discussing word recognition, we are targeting the bottom, blue section of the Reading Rope.
+The Reading Rope is an infographic that displays categories of skills children need to learn in order to read.
+In discussing word recognition, we are targeting the bottom section of the Reading Rope.
 Skills needed for word recognition are phonological awareness, decoding, and sight word recognition.
 This is the information students need in order to “crack the code” of the spelling system of the English language.

 Phonological awareness is understanding that words are made up of individual sounds blended together.
 Students need to have it pointed out to them that language is made up of meaningful sound units (phonemes).
 Students need practise intentionally manipulating phonemes.
 Some phonological awareness skills are harder to learn than others.
 The skills can be grouped into three levels of difficulty: (Kilpatrick pg.
 84-85)